YT

 3. **Redemption:** The interest income from SY will continuously accumulate in the corresponding **yield pool** over time.
 Users can choose to redeem the interest income corresponding to their YT tokens at any time.
 The redeemable value of each YT is calculated as follows:

-2. To ensure the stability of UPT, if a user enables UPT mode during staking, the minted YT will be non-transferable.
+2. To ensure the stability of UPT, the minted YT will be **non-transferable** (The current market demand for YT trading is low).

 YT is an **interest-rate-pegged token**.
 Theoretically, **1 YT is equivalent to the yield generated by 1 SY in one day.**